python/devguide/triage/labels.rst

 These labels are used to indicate which versions of Python are affected.
-The available version labels (with the form :samp:`3.{N}`) are updated whenever new major releases are created or retired.
+The available version labels (with the form :samp:`3.{N}`) are updated whenever new feature releases are created or retired.

 See also :ref:`the branch status page <branchstatus>` for a list of active branches.